 In all known cases reported by NGOs the BFA issued subsidiary protection to Ukrainian nationals applying for asylum.
-There are no know cases of issued return decisions and enforced deportations.
+There are no known cases of issued return decisions and enforced deportations.
+In 2024, 92 asylum applications were submitted by Ukrainian nationals in Austria.